Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 Blurring the line between cartoon and anime, children's show and young adult series, Teen Titans endeared itself to thousands of fans.
 Although it's parody sequel Teen Titans Go hasn't received the same positive reception, many still hope for a true sequel or ending to their beloved series.

-For now, the Teen Titans movie (Trouble in Tokyo) plus appearances in the more-adult DC animated films (like Justice League vs. Teen Titans) will have to hold us over.
+For now, the Teen Titans movie (Trouble in Tokyo) plus appearances in the more-adult DC animated films (like Justice League vs. Teen Titans) and the Netflix live-action series will suffice.
 As we continue to hope for more adolescent fun, vote for your favorite Titan, and I'll see you at our next countdown!

 © 2018 Jeremy Gill